Dave Ramsey – that guy is extreme, man! He wants you to sell your extra cars and pay off your leases and stuff…

-As a personal finance blogger who isn’t always open about the fact that he is a personal finance blogger to new acquaintances, I occasionally come across gems like this about personal finance gurus like Dave Ramsey and Suze Orman being extreme.
+As a personal finance blogger who isn’t always open about the fact that he is a personal finance blogger to new acquaintances, I occasionally come across gems like this about mass market personal finance “gurus” like Dave Ramsey and Suze Orman being extreme.

-The result is that I’ve almost entirely bitten my tongue in half.
+The result is that I’ve almost entirely bitten my tongue off.

 Of course, even my loyal readers think I’m a bit extreme at times.
-I once received a “reply” of one of my email updates instead of a “forward”, where the sender made the comment,
+I once received an unintended “reply” to one of my email updates instead of a “forward”, where the sender made the comment,

 There we go again with that cheapskate name-calling.
 Seriously though, one of my prouder moments as a personal finance blogger.